jfharris67/Group-4-Final-Project/README.md

 *Draft of presentation

 ### 1. Link to PowerPoint presentation flie is in the main branch.

 File title is "Group 4 Final Project Draft 1"

+#### PLEASE NOTE:  The PowerPoint file was too big to download and will have to be downloaded in order to view.